 However, it is still a city and unfortunately, female travellers will have to be more on alert than male travellers.
 Though that’s more than annoying, we’re here to help; so check out our insider’s tips on solo female travel in Toronto to travel smart and have an awesome time.

 - Find yourself some female-friendly accommodation.
-There are some great places to choose from that have been frequented by solo female travellers before you, so have a look online, read relevant reviews and choose the best place for you; this is the best way to start your trip.
+There are some great places to choose from that have been frequented by solo female travellers before you, so have a look online, read relevant reviews and choose the best place for you.

 - If you’re going out drinking you should be careful – especially in areas like the Club District.
-There are many bars in Toronto that are safe for females; if in doubt, ask the female staff at your accommodation – they’ll probably just the spot.
+There are many bars in Toronto that are safe for females; if in doubt, ask the female staff at your accommodation.
 Most bars are safe, but some aren’t so nice for ladies.

 - Avoid drunk guys.
 Basically, the Entertainment District can get very stupid with drunken guys and fights; the testosterone levels alone are enough to put anybody enough if we’re honest.